Skip to content

 “Really, what you should be asked is, are you good at making decisions?
 Are you good at assessing information and concluding?
 Are you good at how you make decisions?
 That’s really the key,” he said.
 “I like to think that I’ve used my voice appropriately in all circumstances.”

 With a year and two months left – what’s he going to get done?
 Simons jokes, get two more ferries.
-“I can tell you one thing that is, I will be doing in my next year in two months, is continue to listen to constituents, advocate for constituents, empower constituents and reflect their voice in the government caucus and in the legislature.
+“I can tell you one thing that is, I will be doing in my next year and two months, is continue to listen to constituents, advocate for constituents, empower constituents and reflect their voice in the government caucus and in the legislature.

 “I’m feeling really good,” he said.
 “I’m excited about making way for new voices because that’s an important part of our system, is that rejuvenation and getting different voices into the legislature.